Do z>6 quasars reside in protoclusters?: Summary

-\begin{itemize} \item[$\ast$]{Bright high-z QSOs in \gaea~are triggered in a variety of environments, ranging from galaxy overdensities that may collapse in galaxy clusters at $z\sim$0, to galaxies evolving in relative isolation.
+\begin{itemize} \item[$\ast$]{Bright high-z QSOs in \gaea~are triggered in a variety of environments, ranging from galaxy overdensities (defined on a scale of ~10 cMpc around the reference source) that may collapse in galaxy clusters at $z\sim$0, to regions of more average density evolving in a group-like environment (i.e. a few 10$^{13} \msun$) by z$\sim$0.
 Roughly half of the sources in our sample have been triggered by disc instability events.
 The brightest events in more massive galaxies and DM haloes originate from galaxy mergers.} \item[$\ast$]{Roughly half of the mock fields contain AGN companions with bolometric luminosity in excess of 10$^{44}$ erg/s and stellar mass above our nominal resolution (10$^8 \msun$).
 These figures increase if a fainter luminosity threshold is adopted to select AGN companions (e.g. 80 percent for L$_{\rm bolo}$>10$^{42.5}$ erg/s).} \item[$\ast$]{The evolution of the host galaxies of bright high-z QSOs show a high degree of variability and descendants are predicted to span a wide range of physical properties.
-All host galaxies have been quenched as the result of the QSO activity.
+All host galaxies stop forming stars as the result of the QSO activity.
 Some of the selected sources do not experience other major star forming events after the main triggering event, thus ending up in a ``red and dead'' galaxy at lower redshifts.
 However, $\sim$40 per cent of model sources are characterized by a rejuvenation phase, with subsequent star formation and AGN events at later times.} \item[$\ast$]{Local descendants of high-z QSOs live in a wide range of environments.
 Although they all live in M$_{\rm DM}$ > 10$^{13} \msun$, only a small fraction (4 out of 56, 7 percent) ends up in M$_{\rm DM}$ > 10$^{15} \msun$ clusters of the box.
 Conversely, only a small fraction (4 out of 45, 9 percent) of z$\sim$0 M$_{\rm DM}$ > 10$^{15} \msun$ clusters in the \pms, have a bright high-z QSO within their progenitors.
-Our results suggests that observed bright high-z QSOs are poor tracers of the progenitors of local massive clusters, and additional information (such as the number and properties of their companions) is needed to select the most promising candidates.} \end{itemize}
+Our results suggests that observed bright high-z QSOs are poor tracers of the progenitors of local massive clusters, and additional information (such as the number of active galaxy companions) is needed to select the most promising candidates.} \end{itemize}